Brian Sommer

-Brian Sommer is an American voice actor who began his career in 2001.
-Brian has provided the voice of characters in 200 video game titles including, Telltale Games' The Walking Dead and Wolf Among Us, Blizzard Entertainment's Diablo III and Hearthstone: The Grand Tournament, Arkane Studios' Prey, and Activisions' Bakugan: Defenders of the Core.
+Brian Sommer is an American voice actor.
+He has provided the voice of characters in 81 video game titles including, Telltale Games' The Walking Dead and Wolf Among Us, Blizzard Entertainment's Diablo III and Hearthstone: The Grand Tournament, Arkane Studios' Prey, and Activisions' Bakugan: Defenders of the Core.

 In addition to voicing characters, Brian has been the announcer for events at the Disneyland Hotel, The Walt Disney Family Museum, and the Anaheim Halloween Parade.

 Brian is a voice acting instructor at the Voicetrax Academy in Sausalito, CA, and the on-line Global Voice Acting Academy.